Health and safety

 This blended model will continue for the remainder of the academic year.
 Staff and students will be on campus albeit less frequently and in lower numbers than before the virus.

 Institutions should continue to make reasonable efforts to facilitate working and studying remotely.
 Staff and students can expect to spend time working or studying from home.
 This will not always be possible and, where that is the case, public health measures (including physical distancing) must be in place.

 Physical distancing rules must be followed in all parts of the college or university campus, including outdoor areas, entrances and exits, break rooms, canteens and similar settings.
-Institutions and providers will take a risk-based approach and put in place measures to manage brief interactions within 2m which cannot reasonably be avoided, such as limited numbers of people passing each other in corridors.
+Institutions and providers will take a risk-based approach and put in place measures to manage brief interactions which cannot reasonably be avoided, such as limited numbers of people passing each other in corridors.

 Where physical distancing cannot be followed in full in relation to a particular activity, such activity should continue only if it is essential or in line with the appropriate guidance, for example, in relation to pubs and bars.
 Appropriate mitigating actions should be taken to reduce the risk of transmission.

 Institutions and providers should ensure they have plans in place for:

 - the use of space by staff and students to ensure adherence to physical distancing guidance.
 This will be determined by a variety of factors including the dimensions and layout of buildings and the requirements of different disciplines

 - discouraging non-essential trips within buildings and sites

 - the use of clear, appropriate signage across campuses which reinforces expectations of staff and students at relevant points